eleduck/eleduck-camp/courses/w3/task1.md

 # Writing - Linux Basics

 - How to check all 'unzip' commands previously run by the user you are currently connected to ?
+history | grep "unzip"

 - What is the difference between Telnet and SSH?
-SSH is encrypted and based on SSL.
-Telnet is not encrypted.
+Telnet and SSH both are communication protocols which are used to manage remote systems.
+SSH is secured, which requires exchanging of keys opposite of telnet which transmit data in plain text, which means telnet is less secure than SSH.

 - Which Linux command do you use to check the memory usage?
-Use 'free' or 'top' command
+■ cat /proc/meminfo ■ free -h ■ top ■ htop

 - Count every occurrence of the term “linux” in all the files appearing under the current directory, and its subdirectories, recursively?
+grep -orI linux . | wc -l

 - How to check which ports are listening in my Linux Server?
-Uset 'netstat -tnlp' command
+Use the command ‘netstat –ln’ or ‘ss -ntlp’ or ‘lsof -i’